 Choose your podcast hosting platform

 Your podcast needs to be stored somewhere so that it can be accessed by listeners.
-Akin to website hosting, your podcast hosting platform will then connect with podcast search engines like Shopify and Apple Podcasts.
+Akin to website hosting, your podcast hosting platform will then connect with podcast search engines like Spotify and Apple Podcasts.